ShiyangXiao/ShiyangXiao.github.io/content/publication/conference-paper/index.md

 ---
-title: "The Dilemma of Political Control: Top-Down Inspection, Risk Avoidance, and Bureaucrats' Preference for Using Discretion in Policymaking"
+title: "The Dilemma of Political Control: Top-Down Inspection and Its Impact on Bureaucrats' Preference for Using Discretion in Policymaking"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here